glitch65/Five-self-bot/README.md

 # Five self bot | v 1.2 - Beta

+# At the moment the self bot is not working yet

 # v 1.2 - Beta -> added new command, added version checker, updated five nuker integration v2.2

 # v 1.1 - Beta -> added 2 new commands - help and spam